domhnallohanlon/thunkable_book_1/bbs.md

 ### What's Happening?

-The first thing we want to do is store the text from the label in Tiny_Web_DB1.
+The first thing we want to do is use the <span class="block procedure">Tiny_Web_DB1.Store Value</span> block to save the text from the label to the database.
 We can store any type of variable in the database, like text, numbers and even lists, but we need a way to keep track of all this.
 Tags are used like headers, or titles, to keep everything organised.
 I've used the tag "app_development" here but you can use anything you like really.
 ![Store Value](img/store_value.gif)
 <hr>

 Once the text is successfully stored in the database we want to display the new value on the screen for the user to see the updated conversation.
 The first step of this is handling what happens when the ValueStored event is triggerd.
-In this snippet we just ask database for the data with the `get value` block.
+In this snippet we just ask database for the data by using the <span class="block procedure">Tiny_Web_DB1.Get Value</span> block.
 ![When Value Stored](img/when_value_stored.gif)
 <hr>

 Now that we have the new value we can display it in the label.
-In the next snippet, the `Got Value` event returns two variables for us to use.
-The `tagFromWebDB` will just be "app_development" or whatever tag you have decided to use, so we're only interested in the `valueFromWebDB` varaible.
+In the next snippet, the <span class="block control">Got Value</span> event returns two variables for us to use.
+The <span class="block variable">tagFromWebDB</span> will just be "app_development" or whatever tag you have decided to use, so we're only interested in the <span class="block variable">valueFromWebDB</span> varaible.
 You will see lots of blocks with variables like this, all you have to do is hover  the mouse over the variable name to show the drop-down menu with the getter and setter.
 ![When Got Value](img/when_got_value.gif)
 <hr>

 All our messages are stored online, but they aren't displayed until the user types in a new message, what we need now is to make the messages show up when the app is opened.
-To make something happen when the screen loads we use the `Screen1.initialize` block.
+To make something happen when the screen loads we use the <span class="block control">Screen1.Initialize</span> block.
 Any blocks stored here will run when the app starts.
 ![Screen Init](img/when_screen_initialize.gif)
 <hr>

 Finally, everytime the user refreshes the app we want the thread to update everytime the user clicks on a refresh button.
 To get Button2, we go back to the Designer view and add a second button from the user interface palette.
-Once the `Button2.click` event is added we can duplicate the `Tiny_Web_DB1.getValue` block for a third and final time.
+Once the <span class="block control">Button2.Click</span> event is added we can duplicate the <span class="block procedure">Tiny_Web_DB1.Get Value</span> block for a third and final time.
 ![Button Clicked](img/btn_get_value.gif)